Estate Planning Lawyer Fort Collins, CO

 Don’t Forget About Your Smaller Possessions

 When establishing your estate plan, you’ll want to consider more than just your big assets, like your home and retirement account.
 Just because some of your belongings don’t have high monetary value, doesn’t mean they’re not important.
 For example, photo albums and family heirlooms may have significant sentimental value.
-Your estate planning lawyer in Fort Collins, CO may suggest specifying who you would like to receive these items.
+Your Fort Collins estate planning lawyer may suggest specifying who you would like to receive these items.

 Make Necessary Updates to Your Estate Plan